 Further rider information

-• Entry is on the line every night; there is no pre-entry.
+• Entry is pre-entry only.
 Race numbers should be worn as per instructions on the sign on sheet so that numbers are clearly visible to the judges - it is the rider’s responsibility to ensure this is the case.

 • Each week’s race programme will be emailed to all registered riders on Thursday morning in a PDF format so that riders can print it off before racing and bring it along.
 There will only be a very limited number of printed race programmes available for riders on the night.

-• * Riders are invited to warm-up on the track from 6.45pm to 7.0pm after which the track will be cleared for racing.
-For safety reasons, during warm-up fixed-wheel riders must stay on the blue line or above it; freewheelers must remain below the blue line.
+• Riders are invited to warm-up on the track from 6.40pm to 6.55pm after which the track will be cleared for racing. .
 Given the disparity in speeds and sizes of riders on the track during warm-up, extra care should be taken when entering and leaving the track and when overtaking slower riders.

 ◦ To assist with time keeping, riders should assemble for their race during the previous event when requested to do so by the announcer, and should exit the track after one warm-down lap at most.
 Track league has to be run to a tight schedule; unfortunately we are unable to delay races to wait for riders who are late for their event due to technical incident or poor time-keeping.